kip-hart/SiteSandbox/docs/matlab/polynomials.md

 Sometimes we need to perform arithmetic operations on two polynomials like add, subtract, multiply, and divide.
 To add two polynomials together, first we need to make sure their arrays are the same length.
-We do this using the `padarray` function, which will pad an array with leading 0s.
+We do this using the `zeros` function, which will pad an array with leading 0s.
 For example:

 ```matlab